-A traditional example of rapid tests discussed in this guideline is the multiple test strip of chemical analytes.
-Results from the strip pads have been reported in ranks, officially "ordinal scale quantity values", classified as "negative", "1+", "2+" or "3+", or with arbitrary concentrations, due to the uncertainty of the chemical reactions on the pads.
-The term "semi-quantitative" is no more recommended to describe ordinal scale (See Chapter 5.2.2 for details of measurements with multiple strip tests).
+"negative", "1+", "2+" or "3+", or with arbitrary concentrations, due to the uncertainty of the chemical reactions on the pads.
+The term "semi-quantitative" is no more recommended to describe ordinal scale (see 5.2.2 for details of measurements with multiple strip tests).